getpatchwork/git-pw/README.rst

 Development
 -----------

-If you're interested in contributing to git-pw, first clone the repo:
+If you're interested in contributing to `git-pw`, first clone the repo:

 .. code-block:: bash